-Dr. Lur Epelde is a researcher at the Department of Conservation of Natural Resources, NEIKER-Tecnalia and a member of its Soil Microbial Ecology Group…
+Dr. Lur Epelde is a researcher at the Department of Conservation of Natural Resources in NEIKER and a member of its Soil Microbial Ecology Group…

 During her PhD (University of the Basque Country, 2009), she worked on metal phytoextraction using hyperaccumulating plants and high biomass crop plants, as well as on metal phytostabilization using tolerant plants.
 She acquired ample experience on the utilization of microbial indicators of soil health and quality (enzyme activities, basal and substrate-induced respiration, community-level physiological profiles, real-time PCR, DNA microarrays, PCR-DGGE, stability essays, etc.) to assess the efficiency of phytoremediation processes.